-- provision for a new assessment (reassessment)-only for written exams - provision for a new exam (re-examination) - that the student's complaint has been dismissed.
+- provision for a new assessment (reassessment)-only for written exams

+- provision for a new exam (re-examination)

+- reject your complaint.

 Should it be determined that a reassessment or re-examination will be offered, the head of department must appointment new examiners.
 Reassessment can only be offered for written exams where there is material for assessment; this is because the new examiners cannot (re) assess an already held oral examination and the original examiners' notes are personal and may not be disclosed.